 Creation of the ad in the chosen format

 The next screen of the Campaign Manager allows you to create the ad, in the format you have chosen previously: in the LinkedIn Ads Video Course I dedicate 16 videos inside each of the ad formats, going to see how to create an ad with Single Image Ad, Form Format Ad (carousel), Video Ad, Message Format Ad, Conversation Ad, Text Ad and Spotlight Ad, seeing live features, potentialities, limitations, use cases, best practices and mistakes to avoid.

 LinkedIn Ads Campaign Yield and KPIs

 Once your campaign is up and running (ah, review times aren't exactly fast and Friday afternoon...it's on to Monday!), impressions, clicks and conversions will grow over the next few days: LinkedIn Ads, in the menu item related to.
 Yield Campaign allows us to analyze the various KPIs (performance indicators) of the campaign.

 Thanks to the analysis of real campaigns, in LinkedIn Ads Course I'll show you the Columns that LinkedIn Ads provides to evaluate the performance of a campaign, which ones to take into consideration according to the chosen promotional objective, what to expect in terms of CTR, CPC, quantity and cost per conversion.

 Account Assets and Demographics

-The functionality of LinkedIn Ads doesn't end with creating the campaign: this section, which I review in the LinkedIn Ads course, includes a few sections including:
+The functionality of LinkedIn Ads does not end with the creation of the campaign: this section, which I will review in the LinkedIn Ads course, includes a few sections including: